Cosmological constraints on Brans-Dicke theory

 \paragraph{The model} The BDT is described by the action

-where $g$ is the metric determinant, $R$ is the scalar curvature, $\Lambda$ the cosmological constant, $G$ is the bare gravitational constant and $S_m$ is the matter action.
-The matter action is independent of $\phi$, hence the weak equivalence principle is satisfied.
+where $g$ is the metric determinant, $R$ is the scalar curvature, $\Lambda$ the cosmological constant, $G$ is the bare gravitational constant and $S_m$ the matter action.
+Since $S_m$ is independent of $\phi$ the weak equivalence principle is satisfied.
 We have chosen $\phi$ to be dimensionless by convention.
-In the limit $\omega\rightarrow \infty$ the theory tends to GR.

 The relevant equations to be solved may be found in~\cite{CliftonEtal2011} and here we quote only the Friedman equation which is

 where $H$ is the Hubble rate and $\rho$ is the total matter density including $\Lambda$, and the background scalar equation